 Event detection and logging are critical capabilities that should be present in a device and the larger system in which it operates in order to ensure that suspected and successful attempts to compromise a medical device may be identified and tracked.
 These event detection capabilities and logs should include storage capabilities, if possible, so that forensic discovery may later be performed.

 While many of the following recommendations are tailored for workstations, the concepts presented below also apply to embedded computing devices.
-Manufacturers should consider these items for all devices:
+Manufacturers should consider the following for all devices:

 Implement design features that allow for security compromises and suspected compromise attempts to be detected, recognized, logged, timed, and acted upon during normal use.
 Acting upon security events should consider the benefit/risk assessment in accordance with Section 6.5 of AAMI TIR57 in determining whether it is appropriate to affect standard device functionality during a security event.

 Ensure the design enables forensic evidence capture.
-The design should include mechanisms to create and store log files off the device to track security events.
+The design should include mechanisms to securely create and store log files off the device to track security events.
 Documentation should include how and where log files are located, stored, recycled, archived, and how they could be consumed by automated analysis software (e.g., Intrusion Detection System (IDS)).
 Examples of security events include, but are not limited to, configuration changes, network anomalies, login attempts, and anomalous traffic (e.g., sending requests to unknown entities).

 Design devices such that the potential impact of vulnerabilities is limited by specifying a secure configuration.
-Secure configurations may include endpoint protections, such as anti-malware, firewall/firewall rules, allow-listing, defining security event parameters, logging parameters, and/or physical security detection.
+Secure configurations may include endpoint protections, such as anti-malware, firewall/firewall rules, allow-listing, defining security event parameters, logging parameters, physical security detection, and/or HIDS/HIPS.